 There are three kids phonics activities on this page:

-I have used this sort of instruction with both slow and faster children and it has been what helps both to succeed, which I think is the real test of whether a program is good or not.
+You can use this instruction with both slow and faster children and I have fond that it has been what helps both to succeed.
+I think this is the real test of whether a program is good or not.
 Does it help different learning styles in different children?
 Yes!

 This first video teaches the short vowel sounds and the first sounds for the 26 letters of the alphabet.
 Teaching the alphabet is one thing, learning the sounds is another and is actually much better for teaching phonics for reading skills.